ASH-ART/Tiny-Dimply-Qazy/README.md

 * Meme cut
 * Other stuff like diodes (the cool ones)

+## Disclaimer

+This PCB hasn't been tested working yet.
+The members of the PCB development team are not liable if you end up with a non-functional pcb.
+Order at your own risk.
+Support will not be provided but pull requests will be reviewed and possibly accepted.

 ## License

 This project is released under the GPL v3 License.
 For the license, please refer to the LICENCE file.